cczhong11/ai_button/README.md

-# AI Bottom 🚀
+# AI Button 🚀

-AI Bottom is a nifty tool that lets you summon the power of ChatGPT in any text field with just a simple keyboard shortcut.
+AI Button is a nifty tool that lets you summon the power of ChatGPT in any text field with just a simple keyboard shortcut.
 Whether you're drafting a Google Doc, composing an email, or jotting down notes, ChatGPT is just a keystroke away to assist you with writing, coding, or even brainstorming ideas. 🤖✨

 ## Features 🌟